alicebob/miniredis/README.md

 	s.HSet("some", "other", "key")

 	// Run your code and see if it behaves.
-	// An example using the redigo libary from "github.com/garyburd/redigo/redis": c, err := redis.Dial("tcp", s.Addr())
+	// An example using the redigo library from "github.com/garyburd/redigo/redis": c, err := redis.Dial("tcp", s.Addr())
 	_, err = c.Do("SET", "foo", "bar")